Blissblass/rockpaperscissors/README.md

 2. How to use math.floor
 3. How to compare variables
 4. How to use if and if else statements inside other if and if else statements
+5. How to write loop statements
-5. And many other useful things!
+6. And many other useful things!